 - Psychological strategies to reduce pain, improve coping, or address depression or anxiety that often accompany pain.

 Examples include relaxation training, cognitive behavioral therapy, counselling, self-management education, hypnosis.

 - Preventative strategies to reduce risk factors that contribute to pain.

 Examples include splints, braces, or mobility aides, activity pacing, education or treatment to improve sleep.

 - Pharmacologic strategies (medications) that reduce pain, inflammation, or nerve sensitivity, or improve related symptoms such as sleep disturbances, depression or anxiety.

-- For more information on services available in the Saskatoon Health Region for support, see the Chronic or Complex Pain webpage on this site.
+- For more information on services available in the Saskatchewan Health Authority for pain management support, see the Chronic or Complex Pain webpage on this site.